researcherben/feedback-loop/zeromq/client_server_example_hello_world/README.md

 make docker_live
 ```

 to get the master started.
-In that container, start the server
+In that container, launch `screen` and then start the server

 ```bash
 python3 server_zmq.py